 This is what was created in the USSR.
 And speaking of individual examples produced by fascism.
 I do not mean that fascism could not create anything but what it gave: first of all, it was not outstanding.

 Several writers who have joined in but they were not the writers brought up by fascism.
 Hamsun5 and others.
 They were writers, somewhat charmed by fascism, but their works were not created during the Nazi era.

 But the main thing is ... let’s take a look at "Leni" Riefenstahl.
 6

 Well, she's a good documentary film maker, but it's such a glamorous documentary, that presents special aesthetics of the body and that sort of things.
 This is not art; it does not portray a human on the screen - it is such continuous poses, sculptures and all that jazz.

 This is very important to realize, what the foundation of such art was.
 Fascism does not recognize the high classic art, because, let me emphasize the third important aspect, humanism does not exist for fascism.
 Fascism hates humanism.

 But for communism there is, so to say, new humanism.
 Ergo, we have history, culture and humanism.
-These three qualities do not just separate the Soviet Union from the Nazi Germany, but they directly oppose the Soviet Union to the Nazi Germany.
+These three qualities do not just separate Soviet Union from Nazi Germany, but they directly oppose Soviet Union to Nazi Germany.
 Anyone, who equates them, does it because neither power had a democracy.
 So what?
-There were plenty of counties without democracy, for example … the kingship of Xerxes, Saudi Arabia.
+There were plenty of counties without a democracy, for example … the kingship of Xerxes, Saudi Arabia.
 What does it have to do with the subject?

 The crucial question is about the foundation.
 The foundation has these three cornerstones: culture, history and humanism.
 Those are the measure of everything.